-Quantization/Dequantization of Matrix Multiplication Outputs
+Quantization and Dequantization of Matrix Multiplication Outputs

 Overview

 - Matmul quantization scenario: During Matmul computation, the left matrix A and right matrix B are of the half or bfloat16_t data type, and the output matrix C is of the int8_t data type.
-In this scenario, when the data of matrix C is moved from CO1 to the global memory, the quantization operation is performed to quantize the final result to the int8_t type, as shown in the following figure.
+In this scenario, when the data of matrix C is moved from CO1 to the global memory, quantization is performed to quantize the final result to the int8_t type, as shown in the following figure.

 Figure 1 Matmul quantization scenario

 - Matmul dequantization scenario: During Matmul computation, the left matrix A and right matrix B are of the int8_t or int4b_t data type, and the output matrix C is of the half data type.
-Alternatively, the left matrix A and right matrix B are of the int8_t data type, and the output matrix C is of the int8_t data type.
-In this scenario, when the data of matrix C is moved from CO1 to the global memory, the dequantization operation is performed to dequantize the final result to the corresponding half or int8_t type, as shown in the following figure.
+Alternatively, both the left matrix A and right matrix B are of the int8_t data type, and the output matrix C is of the int8_t data type.
+In this scenario, when the data of matrix C is moved from CO1 to the global memory, dequantization is performed to dequantize the final result to the half or int8_t type, as shown in the following figure.

 Figure 2 Matmul dequantization scenario